Kraego/Guides-Cheatsheets/git_commands.md

   * on linux: `git config --global credential.helper store`
 4. make push or clone: enter Username + Generated PAT in step 1

+## Update credentials

+When using username/password instead of PAT's and credentials have changed
+  * `git config --global credential.helper manager-core --replace-all` (followed by pull or clone)

 ## Show History

 ```git log --oneline --abbrev-commit --all --graph --decorate --color```